facelessuser/pyspelling/docs/src/markdown/filters/odf.md

 return one chunk containing all the checkable strings in the file.
 In the case of presentations, it will actually send multiple chunks, one for each slide.

+Under the hood, content is parsed via the XML filter.

 ```yaml
 - name: odf
   sources: